Inferno (Dante Pertuz): Fictional character biography

 Living in Des Plaines, Illinois, Dante Pertuz was a drummer for a wedding band to support his pregnant sister and sick mother.
-One day during the Inhumanity storyline, the Terrigen Mist (a chemical used to activate the abilities of Inhumans) flew through his neighborhood following the aftermath of Black Bolt's detonation of the Terrigen bomb during his fight with Thanos in the Infinity storyline.
+During the Inhumanity storyline, the Terrigen Mist (a chemical used to activate the abilities of Inhumans) flew through his neighborhood following the aftermath of Black Bolt's detonation of the Terrigen bomb during his fight with Thanos in the Infinity storyline.
 Dante, unknowingly of partial Inhuman descent, underwent Terrigenesis, as did his mother; his sister being spared due to not inheriting the gene.
 His mother was killed during the process.
 During all this, an Inhuman named Lash appeared, who believed that only a certain few should be chosen for the transformation.
-He attempts to kill the family, but Dante emerges with new flame based powers and fights off Lash.
+He attempts to kill the family, but Dante emerges with flame-based powers and fights off Lash.
 Towards the end of the fight, the Inhuman queen Medusa comes to his aid until Lash flees.
 She befriends Dante and he becomes the first NuHuman (people of both human and Inhuman ancestry) to join Inhuman society.

-As the months go on, Dante and his sister, who suggested his Inhuman name, move to New Attilan.
-As thousands of NuHumans are revealed across the world, with the Terrigen Mist spreading around the Earth, many of them move to New Attilan now that Medusa has publicly announced that Attilan will be an independent nation and safe haven to all Inhumans and NuHumans.
-Dante trains as a soldier under the leadership of Gorgon and befriends fellow NuHumans Flint, Naja, and Kamala Khan (the new Ms. Marvel).
-Pertuz is one of the main forces in protecting Attilan from several of the Inhumans' enemies, and is recruited to find the missing Inhuman king Black Bolt.
-Eventually, Medusa's advisor Lineage betrays the Inhumans as he is revealed to be an ally of Lash.
-As Lineage uses a codex of human and Inhuman DNA to cause the humans of Jersey City to become deranged, Pertuz and his friends aid Ms. Marvel in subduing the city's people until Lineage is killed by Karnak.
+As the months go on, Dante and his sister, who suggested his Inhuman name, move to Attilan.
+As thousands of NuHumans are revealed across the world, with the Terrigen Mist spreading around Earth, many of them move to Attilan for safety.
+Dante trains as a soldier under the leadership of Gorgon and befriends fellow NuHumans Flint, Naja, and Kamala Khan.
+Dante is one of the main forces in protecting Attilan from several of the Inhumans' enemies, and is recruited to find the missing Inhuman king Black Bolt.
+Eventually, Medusa's advisor Lineage betrays the Inhumans and revealed to be an ally of Lash.
+As Lineage uses a codex of human and Inhuman DNA to cause the humans of Jersey City to become deranged, Dante and his friends aid Kamala in subduing the city's people until Lineage is killed by Karnak.
 The battle ends while his sister Gabriella is in labor.
 Dante goes to Gabriella as her son is born.
-Dante comforts his nephew who has inherited the Inhuman gene.
+Dante comforts his nephew, who inherited the Inhuman gene.